ZeroUnderscoreOu/SteamActivityFilter/ReadMe.md

 - *ActivityFilterClear()* - independent, called by ActivityFilterShow() & form button

-	- clearing of filter form
+	- clearing of form

 - *ActivityContentClear()* - independent, called by ActivityContentShow() & form button

 	- clearing of displayed activity

+- *ActivityCheckboxes()* - independent, called by form button

+	- setting all form checkboxes to selected state

 - *ActivityDayLoad()* - independent, called by form button